Correct-Syntax/Keep-Sabbath/README.md

 --------

 -  Simple setup
--  Two main methods to use it
+-  2 ways to use it
 -  Automatically redirects when it is the Sabbath
 -  Support for overriding
 -  Supports Django 2.2 +

 Get Started